HAVANA, LAS TERRAZAS, CIENFUEGOS, TRINIDAD, & SANTA CLARA

 DAILY JOURNAL REQUIREMENTS

 OFAC requires that travelers to Cuba maintain a daily travel journal during their trip.
-This journal will serve as documentation that your trip to Cuba was consistent with the requirements of the People-to-People travel license.
-We recommend that you keep your journal for a minimum of five years after the trip.
+This journal will serve as documentation that your trip to Cuba was consistent with the requirements of the Support of the Cuban People license.
+You must keep your journal and a copy of your certification form for a minimum of five years after the trip.

 Your final instructions and travel tips will be sent to you 10 – 7 days before the scheduled departure of your tour.
 Please make sure to advise us in writing in case of a change of your address.